• Skip to primary navigation

 These innovative companies love the idea of inventing a disruptive technology.
 Their excitement for coming up with a new idea — never conceived of by anyone before — is palpable.
 How exhilarating for everyone who knows them!
 Unfortunately, the companies in this group often don’t consider or care about whether there are already competitors operating in their space or whether their entrenched competition could make a course correction.

 Observation: I believe that there is always competition for any new idea.
-When those imagined future customers simply choose not to buy the product or idea, the lack of action is serious competition.
+When those imagined future customers choose not to buy the product or idea, the lack of action is serious competition.

 Builders